 Sharing of Personal Details

 Supervision: In line with the requirements of my professional body, the British Association for Counselling and Psychotherapy, my work is regularly supervised by a qualified supervisor.
 Her role is to ensure that I work ethically and professionally.
-You are referred to by your first name only in supervision, and conversations between my supervisor and me are confidential.
+You are referred to by your first name only in supervision, and conversations between myself and my supervisor are confidential.

 In accordance with GDPR, you have the following rights: